What the BCITO Board does

 Kevin Sceats BSc.
 CMInstD

 He’s a long-standing member of a number of NZ & joint AS/NZS standards committees as well as ASTM (US) committees C11 (gypsum) & D14 (adhesive).
 As a business leader, Kevin has been a voice for the interiors industry for many years, working to find solutions to long-entrenched issues.
-He’s passionately involved with leading activities to lift skill levels across the construction industry.
-One of his key roles has been as director of BCITO since 2007.
+He’s passionately involved with leading activities to lift skill levels across the construction industry with one of his key roles here in his capacity as director of BCITO since 2007.

 Rob is the chief executive officer of the Cement & Concrete Association of New Zealand (CCANZ).
 He has more than 25 years of experience in the construction industry, during which time he has developed an appreciation for appropriate and effective training.
 Rob has occupied numerous roles in the past, including as president of the UK-based Institute of Concrete Technology (ICT) and National Technical Manager with heavy building materials giant Cemex Materials.
 Rob is a chartered civil engineer and holds an MBA.

 Ron has been a long-term national industry organiser with the NZ Amalgamated Engineering, Printing & Manufacturing Union Inc. (NZEPMU), and is a member of their Public Service and Infrastructure Industry Council.
 When the NZ Building Trades Union (NZBTU) was absorbed by the NZEPMU, Ron was appointed as NZEPMU's national construction industry organiser.
 He replaced David O'Connell from the NZBTU, who retired at the end of 2012.